spellerberg/vms/README.md

 ### Note the Index of your Custom Definition

-When you created your “Motivations” Custom Definition in Google Analytics, it is assigned an integer index.
+When you created your “Motivations” Custom Definition in Google Analytics, it was assigned an integer index.
 Line four of `src/vms.js` needs to correspond to this index.

 If this is your first Custom Dimension your index will be “1”.
 In that case you won’t need to change anything.
+Otherwise, update that line so that the integer matches.

 ## Contact